 The Center Director and Clinical Supervisors will prepare the clinic schedule each semester.
 Care will be taken to provide students with as diverse a clinical experience as possible.
 The goal is for graduate students to accrue at least 150 hours by fall semester of their second year in the graduate program.
-Graduate students also will be assigned to diagnostic teams and will complete at least two diagnostics during their clinical practicum experiences.
+Graduate students also will be assigned to diagnostic teams and will complete at least two diagnostics during their clinical practicum experiences (See section on Diagnostic Teams for more information).
 Students also will complete one audiology clinical appointment per semester during their first year in the MS-SLP graduate program.

-The Clinic Coordinator, in collaboration with the Center Director, maintain the client list and clinic schedule.
-Please notify the Clinic Coordinator if changes in PNC need to be made.
+The Clinic Coordinator, in collaboration with the Center Director, maintains the client list and clinic schedule.
+Each session will have an assigned room.
+Clinicians should conduct their session in the assigned clinic room.
+If a room change is needed, the clinician or supervisor will inform the Clinic Coordinator in advance.
+Sessions are generally 50 minutes long (unless otherwise specified).
+Student clinicians must start and end sessions on time according to the schedule.
 Student clinicians are responsible for checking in their clients on the PNC schedule.